 A crisis grant is intended to act as a safety net in a disaster or emergency, when there is an immediate threat to health and safety.

-If you are on a low income and have no other way to pay for what you need, you may be eligible for help through the fund.
-The main points that the local authority decision makers will consider are the same for both grants.
-The four stage process is as follows:
+If you are on a low income and have no other way to pay for what you need, the fund may be able to help you.
+The council will need to look at:

-A standard application form is used across Scotland, however each local authority has their own way of administrating this.
-This could be face to face, over the phone, on-line or by downloading and posting a form.
-To find out how you can apply to your particular local authority, see the Scottish Government guidance on this.
+Your council may let you apply by post, face to face, over the phone, online or by downloading and posting a form.
+To find out how you can apply to your council, see the Scottish Government guidance on this.

 If you need help to fill out the form and make a claim you can ask an independent advice service, such as your local Citizens Advice Bureau.
-You could also ask someone else to apply on your behalf if they have your permission to do so.
+Someone else can apply on your behalf if they have your permission to do so.

-For more in depth information, see Age Scotland’s factsheet about The Scottish Welfare Fund and the Scottish Government’s myth-busting Q&A.
+For more in depth information, see Age Scotland’s guide to the The Scottish Welfare Fund.